 A technical specification for a potential DRT system which does not undermine the existing public transport network in Greater Nottingham and supports trips outside the operating hours of the mainstream public transport offer has been developed with the objective of supporting access to jobs in and around the urban area.
 But also across the city-region, particularly towards the key East Midlands Gateway Area.
 However, at this time there is a general consensus amongst local bus operators, backed up by research and scoping undertaken by independent consultants, that implementing such a system is too risky given the projected low levels of demand for it and the unsustainable revenue costs, that would be required to operate it.
-With the general view that such revenue funding would be better spent remodelling and enhancing the existing bus network as recovery from the pandemic is likely to continue well in to 2022-23.
+With the general view that such revenue funding would be better spent remodelling and maintaining the existing bus network as it continues to recover from the pandemic.

-We will continue to review DRT opportunities as part of our general supported services reviews / network development, and the independent review has provided us a framework that we can continue to assess the viability for DRT.
+We will continue to review DRT opportunities as part of our general supported services reviews/network development, and the independent review has provided us a framework that we can continue to assess the viability for DRT.